gohugoio/hugoreleaser/README.md

 2. Set `generate_on_host=true` and let GitHub do it.
 3. Set `generate=true` and let Hugoreleaser do it.

-There are more details about change grouping etc. in this [this project's configuration](./hugoreleaser.toml).
+There are more details about change grouping etc. in this [this project's configuration](./hugoreleaser.yaml).

 For the third option, you can set a custom release notes template to use in `template_filename`.
 See the default template in [staticfiles/templates/release-notes.gotmpl](./staticfiles/templates/release-notes.gotmpl) for an example.

 ## Why another Go release tool?

-If you need a Go build/release tool with all the bells and whistles, check out [GoReleaser](https://github.com/goreleaser/goreleaser).
-This project was created because [Hugo](https://github.com/gohugoio/hugo) needed some features not on the road map of that project.
+This project was created because [Hugo](https://github.com/gohugoio/hugo) had some issues that seemed unsolvable with Goreleaser:

+* We had a CI release that timed out a lot (1 hour).
+And since Goreleaser creates the tag as the first step, we often ended up having to delete the tag and start over, creating all sorts of issues.
+* We wanted to add more build variants, but we couldn't.

-Hugo has used this tool for all of its releases since [v0.102.0](https://github.com/gohugoio/hugo/releases/tag/v0.102.0).
+Hugo has used this tool for all of its releases since [v0.102.0](https://github.com/gohugoio/hugo/releases/tag/v0.102.0), and the release time has gone down from 50-60 minutes to around 10 minutes.